zenAndroid/wannabe-schemer/README.md

 ![Structure and Interpretation of Computer Programs](SICP.jpg "SICP banner") Working through Structure and Interpretation of Computer Programs.

-This repo is noe=w being simultaneasly posted to [GitLab](https://gitlab.com/zenAndroid/scheming-sicp) and [GitHub](https://github.com/zenAndroid/wannabe-schemer).
+This repo is now being simultaneously posted to [GitLab](https://gitlab.com/zenAndroid/scheming-sicp) and [GitHub](https://github.com/zenAndroid/wannabe-schemer).
 Occasionally jotting down my thoughts about the material.

 Using vim, when i get stuck i go to DrRacket.